i-OmSharma/i-OmSharma/README.md

 ### What I work with
 Cloud & Infra: Linux, AWS, Kubernetes, Docker, Terraform
 Backend: Node.js, TypeScript, Go
-Architecture: Serverless systems, IAM design, CI/CD, cloud-native patterns
+Architecture: Serverless systems, IAM design, CI/CD, cloud-native

 I care about engineering decisions and trade-offs, not just tools.
 How systems fail matters as much as how they run — security, scalability, and reliability matter to me.